NikitaEvs/digital_breakthrough/README.md

 - Output window --- size of output time series
 - Compression --- size of input time series from raw dataset that we replace by mean value
 - Epochs --- number of training epochs
-- RMSE --- Root Mean Square Error
+- Error --- relative error
 - Validation plot --- plot with blue part of real values and orange part of predicted values
 - Future plot --- plot with prediciton of future energy consumption